matrixgpt/matrix-chatgpt-bot/README.md

 Note: Without -it flags in the command above you won't be able to stop the container using Ctrl-C

+Note: In order to see the output of your console you need to run `docker logs matrix-chatgpt-bot`

+## with Docker Compose

 You can also simply use a docker-compose file.
-Either with a self-build image (run `docker build . -t matrix-chatgpt-bot`) or the pre-build package from this repo.
+You only need to copy the content below and save it in a file named `docker-compose.yml`.
+Either with a self-build image (run `docker build . -t matrix-chatgpt-bot` from your local git repo location) or with the latest stable release as pre-build package from this repo, which is the **recommended** way.
+The script will look for the `.env` file in the same folder as the `docker-compose.yml`.
+The key storage folder `storage` will be created in the same folder as well.
+Adjust the locations to your needs.

 ```
   version: '3.7'
   services:
     matrix-chatgpt-bot:
       container_name: matrix-chatgpt-bot
-      image: matrix-chatgpt-bot # change to ghcr.io/matrixgpt/matrix-chatgpt-bot if you want to use the pre-build package
+      image: ghcr.io/matrixgpt/matrix-chatgpt-bot:latest ## change to "matrix-chatgpt-bot" if you want to use your self-build image
       volumes:
         - ./storage:/storage
       env_file: